Alignment

 Zooming out, alignment is the concept that the hologram of your model will appear in the correct spot at the correct time.

-Alignment is set by the humans on site, so its important to understand best practices for alignment.
+Alignment is set by the humans on site, so it's important to understand best practices for alignment.
 Alignment can be as tight as sub 1/8 inch, or it can be set sloppily for a quick "is it there" check.
-Argyle's alignment is designed to minimize the amount of input you, the user must give it while maximizing your control on site.
+Argyle's alignment is designed to minimize the amount of input you, the user, must give it while maximizing your control over the site.
 Argyle has two patents that improve the stability of your AR experience.

 Safety Considerations